x-research-team/vm/misc/vim/README.md

 # Syntax Support for vim

-This file provides Syntax highlighting support for the magpie Language in vim
+This file provides Syntax highlighting support for the vm Language in vim

 ## screenshot